LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK03D2-Identity-Authentication.md

 #### Modify the navbar

-Page 665, "How to add Log In/Out buttons" and links to the layout.
+Pages 662&mdash;663, "How to add Log In/Out buttons" and links to the layout.
 Note: add a register button as well.

 ##### Using DI with views